 Kleist accidentally created fiberglass when welding glass blocks together, which the company Corning Glass picked up on.
 From then on, fiberglass was continually improved, and eventually, it became an extremely popular choice for product manufacturing.
 Below is an image of what fiberglass looks like up close.

-How Fiberglass is Made
+How Is Fiberglass Made?

 After you have the right weight and measurements of each ingredient, you’ll blend them and place them into the furnace for melting.
 This process creates molten glass that can be cut into fibers and wound up and lengthened into long filaments or chopped up and used in sheets, insulation, or coatings.